 Braces Are Unlikely to Directly Cause Sinusitis

-Poor Oral Hygiene During Orthodontic Treatment Creates Real Risk
+Poor Oral Hygiene During Treatment Creates Real Risk

-Braces create a significantly more complex oral environment to clean.
-The brackets, bands, and wires provide additional surfaces for bacteria and plaque to accumulate, and the areas around and under the brackets are notoriously difficult to clean thoroughly with a standard toothbrush.
-Food particles trap around the hardware and provide sustained fuel for acid-producing and infection-causing bacteria.
+Braces create a much more complex oral environment to clean.
+The brackets, bands, and wires give bacteria and plaque more surfaces to gather on.
+The areas around and under the brackets are notoriously hard to clean with a standard toothbrush.
+Food particles get trapped around the hardware and provide steady fuel for acid-producing and infection-causing bacteria.

 Orthodontic Forces and Sinus Sensitivity